China's Economy Bounces Back As Pandemic Is Brought Under Control

 But since then, China has staged a dramatic economic recovery due to extensive, mandatory testing and quarantine policies.
 Daily new cases of the coronavirus have dropped to single digits.
 Subsequent outbreaks were contained by strict, city-by-city lockdowns that have allowed the national economy to continue operating even as some regions were temporarily sealed off.

 So factories, including Thinova's, are humming again.
 Automobile sales have been growing at their fastest pace in two years.
-Real estate investment has climbed at double-digit rates for months, trickling down to related sectors like steel and construction.
+Real estate investment has climbed at double-digit rates for months, trickling down to related sectors such as steel and construction.

 While China's economic statistics have been dogged by long-running suspicions of their veracity, economists say growth figures — despite not being perfectly accurate — are reliable as a general gauge of activity.